quantuminformation/test-recorder/README.md

 finished updating.
 This will allow code generated by the mutations observer to be placed in the in the generated code.

+## Limitations
+If you have a mutation that removes and element and adds it back, then two conflicting tests will be created.
+In future, we can ignore this.